riccardosepe/mt-sepe-sr-mbrl/README.md

 In the final version of this project, a model needs to be pre-trained and then used as a data generator for a Soft Actor-Critic algorithm.

+0. Data generation

+   1. The data generation can be done using the following command:

+       `python collect_dataset.py`

+       A seed can be set for this step.
+It is currently hardcoded in the `collect_dataset.py` file.
+       This code will generate data in the folder `./data/seed_0`.
+Inside there will be a `data.pt` file.

 1. Pre-training the model

    1. The pre-training of the LNN-based model can be done using the following command: